 Ginsberg's mother suffered from a rare form of schizophrenia that was never properly diagnosed.
 He once accompanied her to a session with her therapist, a disturbing trip for the teenage Ginsberg, who would write of it later in his famous poem, Kaddish for Naomi Ginsberg (1894-1956).
-He wrote the poem because the rabbi presiding at Naomi's funeral refused to read the traditional Kaddish in the presence of Ginsberg's non-Jewish friends.
+He wrote the poem because the rabbi presiding at Naomi's funeral refused to read the traditional Kaddish in the presence of the Ginsberg family's non-Jewish friends.

 In 1943, Allen Ginsberg graduated from Eastside High School and later attended Columbia University on a scholarship, which he supplanted by joining the Merchant Marine to earn money.
 While at Columbia, Ginsberg contributed to the Columbia Review literary journal and the Jester humor magazine.
 He also won the Woodberry Poetry Prize and served as president of the campus literary and debate group, the Philolexian Society.
 In his freshman year, Ginsberg's friend and classmate Lucien Carr introduced him to some of the Beat generation's greatest writers, including William S. Burroughs and Jack Kerouac, who would become Ginsberg's closest friends.

 After graduating, Ginsberg took an apartment in New York City, where he hung out with Burroughs, Kerouac, and their friend, writer, drug addict, and street hustler Herbert Huncke.
 He also met ex-convict turned poet Gregory Corso at, of all places, New York's first openly lesbian bar, the Pony Stable.